 “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others.”
 Philippians 2:3-5

-Sure, I am “young,” and many my age are not thinking of marriage, but why aren’t we?
-Why aren’t we thinking about taking on a spouse and encouraging them to continue to walk the narrow path?
-Many Millennials would answer this question with the typical, “I want to experience the party scene or “freedom” before I am wed,” which I think is a flawed mentality to somewhat have.
-I see no need in going through a “wild stage” before getting married, nor do I see a need in having “freedom” before marriage, for true freedom comes in Christ, not wild early life crisis’s; however, one should not be in a hurry, for one should seek God and His Will for one’s life, so I do not encourage desperation, nor do I suggest rushing down the altar, for you should wait on God for your spouse, for marriage is not a “piece of paper,” it is a convent between you, God, and the person; therefore, you want to ensure you are marrying the one God has for you, not the person you marry out of desperation.
+I know many in their twenties aren’t thinking about marriage anymore, but why aren’t they?
+Why aren’t they thinking about taking on a spouse and encouraging them to continue to walk the narrow path?
+Many Millennials would answer this question with the typical, “I want freedom,” yet getting married does not mean you are a prisoner, and true freedom is only found in Christ, not your relationship status.
+However, one should not be in a hurry, for one should seek God and His Will for one’s life, so I do not encourage desperation, nor do I suggest rushing down the altar, for you should wait on God for your spouse, for marriage is not a “piece of paper,” it is a covenant between you, God, and the person; therefore, you want to ensure you are marrying the one God has for you, not the person you marry out of desperation.

-Which makes us go full circle to the infamous question.
-While many reply with “I am afraid of commitment” or “I do not want to ever get married,” I am different, very different, and I am okay with being different.
+Many counteract this claim with “I am afraid of commitment” or “I do not want to ever get married,” which then explains why there are no children being born.
+I am different, very different, and I am okay with being different.
 My dreams and goals are different than most my age, and I am in a place in life that many aren’t in; however, what God has for me might not be what He has in store for someone else at the current moment, yet people fail to realize that God does not make everyone’s purpose on the same timeline, which causes people to become frustrated with God or confused.

 I am different, for I do want a family, for you can always be a successful career woman, but you do not have forever to be a successful wife and mother, for you cannot always obtain a husband and children as you can a job.